Phi Alpha Theta

-Symbolism

-The Society's colors are "madonna red" and "madonna blue".
+History

+Nels Andrew N. Cleven, a professor of history at the University of Arkansas, played an active role in fraternity and sorority social affairs and became inspired by the structure of those groups to create a society for historical study.
+Cleven invited students to a meeting to form what was then called the University Historical Society on March 14, 1921, establishing the society on March 17, 1921.
+In April, the decision was made for the society to be known by the Greek letters Phi Alpha Theta.

+Symbols

-The description of the Society's emblem is precise: The emblem of the Society is a gold disc, "with the edge milled to represent a serpent's body, the forepart of the serpent's body being on the right side of the badge, and the eye shall be represented by a red jewel."
+The description of the society's emblem is precise: The emblem of the Society is a gold disc, "with the edge milled to represent a serpent's body, the forepart of the serpent's body being on the right side of the badge, and the eye shall be represented by a red jewel."
 On the face is a raised six-pointed star faced with black, "and bearing in gold the Greek letters Phi Alpha Theta horizontally across the middle, and the points bearing the Greek letters psi, pi, alpha, lambda, upsilon, and psi [Ψ, Π, Α, Λ, Υ, and Ψ again] in clockwise rotation beginning at the uppermost point."
 The emblem can be jeweled.

-This emblem may be mounted upon a gold key, "which shall be in the form of a rectangle nineteen by twenty-one millimeters, and the corners of which shall be cut along the arcs of circles having a radius of four millimeters, the centers of said circles being at the corners of the key, and the edges of the key shall be [beveled] to a distance not to exceed one millimeter from the edge."
-A cylindrical stem projects from the top of the emblem, finished with a ring.
+Its emblem may be mounted upon a gold key, "which shall be in the form of a rectangle nineteen by twenty-one millimeters, and the corners of which shall be cut along the arcs of circles having a radius of four millimeters, the centers of said circles being at the corners of the key, and the edges of the key shall be [beveled] to a distance not to exceed one millimeter from the edge."
+A cylindrical stem projects from the top of the emblem finished with a ring.
 The cylinder projects from the lower edge of the key, similarly.

-The Society's official flower is the red rose.

-Publications and leadership

-Phi Alpha Theta publishes a quarterly historical journal entitled The Historian, which has over 12,500 individual subscribers and 1,000 library subscribers.
-The Historian splits the space in its quarterly issues between articles and book reviews.
-The book review section of the journal has been based at Ohio Wesleyan University since 1994.
+Phi Alpha Theta's motto is "Seek Truth: The society's colors are "Madonna red" and "Madonna blue".
+Its flower is the red rose.
+Its quarterly publication is The Historian, which includes articles and book reviews.
+Voces Novae: Chapman University Historical Review was founded in the Spring of 2009 by the Alpha Mu Gamma chapter of Phi Alpha Theta at Chapman University.

+Governance

 The society's national headquarters and the journal's editorial offices are located at the University of South Florida.

-Voces Novae: Chapman University Historical Review was founded in the Spring of 2009 by the Alpha Mu Gamma chapter of Phi Alpha Theta at Chapman University.